pminina01/readthedocs/Tutorial.md

 NLog.LogManager.Configuration = config;
 ```

-By using rules one can redirect logger output to the wanted output target.
+The rules redirects logger output to the wanted output targets.
 The rules also provides [filtering options](Filtering-log-messages#routing) to output only relevant logevents.
 Usually based on logger-name and loglevel (Ex. `name="*" minlevel="Trace"` means everything).

 See also [Configuration File](Configuration-file) or [Configuration API](Configuration-API)